miketrumpis/structure_denoise/Readme.md

 ## Installing

+This code has been tested for Python 2 and Python 3.

 1. Set up a python installation -- I recommend [pyenv](https://github.com/pyenv/pyenv) in conjunction with [pyenv-virtual-env](https://github.com/pyenv/pyenv-virtualenv) on mac or linux:

 ```